saitamasahil/skyscraper/docs/CONFIGINI.md

 #### gameListFilename

 Override the game list filename.
 This enables you to set a filename different from the default provided by the frontend modules.
+For example you can specify a custom filename for the gamelist, which is particularly useful if you are using EmuDeck with the Pegasus frontend: This enhancement helps prevent duplicate entries in Pegasus by allowing users to generate a `metadata.txt` file instead of the default `metadata.pegasus.txt`.

 Default value: depends on [frontend](FRONTENDS.md)
 Allowed in sections: `[<FRONTEND>]`